 Around 88 percent of all job losses in the manufacturing industry can be tied to growth in productivity, and much of this decline can be attributed to robotic automation.
 While robots often boost efficiency and earnings, there are questions as to how deeply robotics should be utilized within manufacturing as a whole.

 For example, should the manufacturing workforce be completely automated?
 Should skilled employees perform specific and more complex tasks?
 Until these questions are fully answered, the future of the manufacturing industry remains uncertain.

 What is certain is that the robotics revolution continues to speed forward—and there seem to be more reasons to continue the rapid pace of automation than there are against it.
-Global management consulting firm McKinsey and Company identifies some factors as enabling the automation movement, including:
+Jonathan Tilley of global management consulting firm McKinsey and Company, identifies some factors as enabling the automation movement, including:

 Gates claims that the idea is not to stymie innovation and efficiency gains as a result of automation, but to slow its growth in the industry to give workers a chance to “catch up.”
 The premise is that if you take the employee that was replaced by automation and are able to retrain them to perform other tasks, then you’re net ahead.
 And currently, the displacement of workers as a result of robotics is seen as a net loss.

 According to Gates, tax on automation would allow us to take a step back, look at how displacement is affecting workers, analyze transition programs, and figure out how to fund them.

 While the idea of a robot tax is just being floated in the U.S., South Korea is already taking steps toward eventually adopting some form of robot tax.
 Their version includes decreasing tax incentives for companies that automate their manufacturing processes.
 The aim is not to slow innovation and miss out on the efficiency gains of automation, but rather to seek a balance between steady tax revenue and improvements in manufacturing productivity.